Hugh O'Neill, 4th Baron Dungannon

-Hugh O'Neill, 4th Baron Dungannon (Aodh Ó Néill; c.
+Hugh O'Neill, 4th Baron Dungannon (c.
 1585 – c.
 23 September 1609) was an Irish nobleman.
-The eldest son of Hugh O'Neill, Earl of Tyrone, and Siobhán O'Donnell, he was considered the heir to the O'Neill clan, though he predeceased his father.
+The eldest son of Hugh O'Neill, Earl of Tyrone, and Siobhán O'Donnell, he was heir to the O'Neill clan, though he predeceased his father.

 Dungannon accompanied his family and countrymen on the Flight of the Earls, leaving Ireland for mainland Europe.
 A few months after settling in Rome, Dungannon became violently ill after catching fever during a holiday to Ostia.
 A year later he died in Rome aged 24.
-He is buried alongside his father and two half-uncles in San Pietro in Montorio.
-His title was attainted on 28 October 1614.
+He is buried alongside his father and two half-uncles (Rory O'Donnell and Cathbarr O'Donnell) in San Pietro in Montorio.

 Early life

 Hugh O'Neill was born c.
 1585, specifically before December 1585.
 His father was Irish lord Hugh O'Neill, Earl of Tyrone, leader of the Irish confederacy during the Nine Years' War.
 His mother was Tyrone's second wife, Siobhán O'Donnell, who was a daughter of O'Donnell clan chief Hugh McManus O'Donnell.

 Hugh had had several older sisters, Sarah, Mary, and Alice, and a younger brother, Henry.
 Hugh also had an older half-brother, Conn, who was considered illegitimate by English society.
 As the eldest son of Tyrone's second wife, Hugh was considered the heir to his father's titles and estates.

-Hugh became Baron Dungannon after his father was named the Earl of Tyrone on 10 May 1587.
-His mother Siobhán died in January 1591.
+Hugh became 4th Baron Dungannon after his father was named the Earl of Tyrone on 20 May [O.S.
+10 May] 1587.
+His mother Siobhán died shortly before 10 February [O.S.
+31 January] 1591.
 According to Tyrone's letters, the young Baron Dungannon was in fosterage in August 1594.
 In 1599, Sir John Harrington described brothers Hugh and Henry as "of good cheerful aspect, freckled, not tall, but strong, well-set, and acquainted with the English tongue".
 Following the Irish confederacy's surrender in 1603, he received a new patent which elevated him to the baronage of Dungannon.